duckdb/duckdb-web/docs/guides/python/jupyter.md

 test_df = pd.DataFrame.from_dict({"i":[1, 2, 3],
                                   "j":["one", "two", "three"]})
 ```
-The dataframe can be specified just like any other table in the `FROM` clause.
+The dataframe being queried can be specified just like any other table in the `FROM` clause.
 ```sql
 %sql output_df << SELECT sum(i) as total_i FROM test_df
 ```